 Places to visit nearby:

-• Lednicko – Valtický areal – area of 200 hectares (500 acres) known for beautiful chateaux and parks, Listed since 1996 as a UNESCO World Cultural and Natural Heritage site
+• Lednicko – Valtický areal – an area of 200 hectares (500 acres) known for beautiful chateaux and parks, Listed since 1996 as a UNESCO World Cultural and Natural Heritage site

 • Valtice – A historical town with one of the most impressive Baroque residences of Central Europe and the National Wine Centre and Wine Saloon of the Czech Republic, which gathers one hundred of the best wines from the whole country.

-• Mikulov – A small 17th century town with the palace of the Dietrichstein family and the Piarist College, and the beginning point of a UNESCO Biosphere reserve.
+• Mikulov – A small 17th-century town with the palace of the Dietrichstein family and the Piarist College, and the beginning point of a UNESCO Biosphere Reserve.